-On Dec.
-16, 1965, a group of students—Christopher Eckhardt (16 years old), John F. Tinker (15 years old), Mary Beth Tinker (13 years old), Hope Tinker (11 years old), Paul Tinker (8 years old)—wore black armbands to school to protest the war in Vietnam.
+- On Dec.
+16, 1965, a group of students— including organizer Bruce Clark (17 years old), Christopher Eckhardt (16 years old), John F. Tinker (15 years old), Mary Beth Tinker (13 years old), Hope Tinker (11 years old), Paul Tinker (8 years old)—wore black armbands to school to protest the war in Vietnam.
 The school board got wind of the protest and passed a preemptive ban.
 When the students arrived at school on December 16, they were asked to remove the armband.
 When the students refused, they were sent home.

 The students were suspended and told they could not return to school until they agreed to remove their armbands.

 The Court ruled that the First Amendment applied to public schools, and school officials could not censor student speech unless it disrupted the educational process.
 Because wearing a black armband was not disruptive, the Court held that the First Amendment protected the right of students to wear one.
-[Description by ACLU adapted here.]
+[Adapted from a post by the ACLU.]